 To do this, visit the Search Console website, sign in with your Google Account, preferably the one you are already using for Google Analytics.

 Click the Start Now button to the lower left-side of the screen, and you’ll see this dialogue box:

 Select the URL prefix, as it gives you more options for verification.

 Next, you will have to verify this site as yours.

-Previously, this involved having to embed code into your website header or upload an HTML file to your web server.
+Previously, this involved embedding code into your website header or upload an HTML file to your web server.

-Now, if you already have Google Analytics, it will automatically verify your site for you and you will see this:
+Now, if you already have Google Analytics, it automatically verifies your site for you and you will see this: